The magnificent mealie

 Monsanto's gift to the world.

-Informed opinion seems to be so divided on the subject of genetically-modified food, and I confess to being utterly unsure where the truth lies.
+Informed opinion seems to be so divided on the subject of genetically-modified food; and I confess to being utterly unsure where the truth lies.
 Eventually it will come out.
 Meantime I'll stick to the heirloom magnificent mealie varieties.

 As a general rule though I'm suspicious of modern agriculture and big companies like Monsanto and Bayer.
 Open-pollinated Border King from the garden tastes great, is very cheap and there is no anxiety; so why pay a fortune for GM maize?
 It does mean some weeding until cover is reached.

-One night his cattle broke a fence down to get to the fodder; they made a real meal of one sector, but didn't touch the other.
+A Winterton farmer planted a large circle under a pivot, one half to GM maize and the other to an open-pollinated variety.
+One night his cattle broke a fence down to get to the fodder; they made a real meal of one sector but didn't touch the other.
 I will leave you to draw your own conclusions.

 I suspect that we will conclude that cattle and bird-brain hens have more sense than humans.